 Take Home Health Tips For Winter

-Winter is upon us!
-With it comes a whole other level of care we need to take for ourselves to ensure we don’t end up home in bed with a nasty cold or flu.
+Winter is upon us and with it comes a whole other level of care we need to take for ourselves to ensure we don’t end up home in bed with a nasty cold or flu.

 The extra stress that cold weather places on our bodies can result in all sorts of symptoms and feelings and interestingly, there is actually a science behind it.

-For the human body to function properly, the temperature of our vital organs, ie the heart, brain, kidneys, liver and lungs, need to remain at approximately 37C.
-This is at all times.
-When the temperature outside our body drops, our body has to work harder to keep its own core temperature in the healthy range.
+For the human body to function properly, the temperature of our vital organs, ie the heart, brain, kidneys, liver and lungs, need to remain at approximately 37’C. When the temperature outside our body drops, our body has to work harder to keep its own core temperature in the healthy range.
 This starts with vaso-constriction, a natural response from the hypothalamus to keep the blood nearest to our inner organs, hence why our extremities get cold first.
 After this we may experience goosebumps, another natural response from the body to stay insulated by the air closest to our skin.

 Long periods of the body working to keep warm internally places stress on the organs and immune system leading to lack of focus, productivity, motivation and a drop in mood.